 An intracranial hematoma can be life-threatening.
 Emergency medical treatment often is necessary.

-Seek immediate medical attention after any significant blow to the head in which:
+Seek immediate medical attention after a blow to the head if:

 - You lose consciousness

-- You experience any of the signs and symptoms that may indicate an intracranial hematoma
+- You have any of the signs and symptoms that could indicate an intracranial hematoma

-Although symptoms of intracranial hematoma may not be immediately apparent, watch closely for subsequent physical, mental and emotional changes.
-For example, if someone seemed fine after a blow to the head and could talk, but then lapsed into unconsciousness, seek immediate medical care.
+Signs and symptoms of intracranial hematoma may not be immediately apparent, so watch for subsequent physical, mental and emotional changes.
+For example, if someone seems fine after a blow to the head and can talk but then becomes unconscious, seek immediate medical care.